robertsweetman/module_2/mdbook/src/1_slide.md

 Supervised learning seems most appropriate as we're because by labelling the data we can teach the model what is important and have it apply that to recognising the difference between tenders to bid on and not to bid on.

 Since we're asking a simple question ("Is this tender suitable to make a bid on or not?") that isn't something we can assume will work with un-supervised learning because there's no inherent pattern to learn/discover.
-We're primarily going to rely on one feature (title in tender_records) which isn't sufficient for this approach to work.
+We're primarily going to rely on one feature (title in tender_records) which isn't sufficient for an un-supervised approach to work.

 Similarly, semi-supervised learning isn't appropriate yet because we only have labelled records.
 In six, twelve or twenty-four months it might be well worth taking the baseline supervised model and re-running the training.
-See the section ()[Feedback and Improvements] later in this proposal.
+See the section [New Features and Continuous Improvements](#new-features-and-continuous-improvements) later in this proposal.